 How to take part

-By becoming a National Project Coordinators you are expected to:
+By becoming a National Project Coordinator you are expected to:

 If you are ready to join, please send us an email: [email protected].

 These are the absolute minimum requirements to join the UNAWE network.
-If you don't meet these requirements or if another group becomes more active in your country/ region, we will have no choice but to demote you as National Coordinator and/or appoint an additional National Coordinator to work alongside you.
+If you don't meet these requirements or if another group becomes more active in your country/ region, another National Coordinator will be appointed to either replace or work alongside you.